-The plinths will be sandstone columns with a moulding disc (in two pieces) on top, a stainless steel thread bar will be fitted and the fruits carved from Portland stone will be secured to this with epoxy resin.
-The names of each fruit will be carved into the plinth and the stems of the fruits will be made of a suitable material that will not expand when wet causing the sculptures to crack.
+The plinths will be sandstone columns with a moulding disc (in two pieces) on top, a stainless-steel thread bar will be fitted, and the fruits will be secured to this with epoxy resin.
+The name of the fruit will be carved into the plinth.
+The stems of the fruits will be made of a suitable material that will not expand when wet causing the sculptures to crack.

 The existing concrete plinths which have been an eyesore in the garden for many years are currently being removed.

 We have created a blog on this website to inform people on the progress of the project.
 Click on the button below to navigate to it.